-Being that my mom is an actual makeup artist, I've definitely absorbed some of her wisdom and tips over the years—minimal, if any, powder and absolutely no super-matte formulas.
+Being that my mom is an actual makeup artist, I've definitely absorbed some of her wisdom and tips over the years: minimal, if any, powder and absolutely no super-matte formulas.
 She has flawless skin (both with and without makeup), so I've taken her guidance to heart.
 That said, I was interested to compare notes with some of the top celebrity makeup artists in the industry who regularly cater to Hollywood's leading ladies 40 and over.
 What foundations do they always have on hand for red carpet prep, and what application tips do they hold gospel to ensure their clients with mature skin look as radiant and healthy as possible?
 They're covering all that and more below.
 Keep scrolling!

 Their Best Foundation, Product, and Application Tips

-Every makeup artist we spoke to explained that without a well-prepped base (i.e. hydrated and healthy skin) any foundation application will flounder.
+Every makeup artist we spoke to explained that without a well-prepped base (aka hydrated and healthy skin) any foundation application will flounder.
 Prepping the skin with the right products and ample moisture is crucial for a seamless, long-lasting finish.

-"I am really, really big on prep—prep is EVERYTHING," exclaims celebrity makeup artist Tamah Krinsky, whose clients include Julianna Margulies, Mary Steenburgen, Judy Greer, Idina Menzel, and Christy Turlington.
+"I am really, really big on prep—prep is everything," exclaims celebrity makeup artist Tamah Krinsky, whose clients include Julianna Margulies, Mary Steenburgen, Judy Greer, Idina Menzel, and Christy Turlington.
 "Regardless of age, how you prep your skin determines how your foundation will sit on your skin, and the more hydrated and healthy your skin is to start, the better your foundation will look.
 My clients would tell you skin prep is the longest part of their time in the makeup chair with me!"

-Krinsky recommends starting the process with a luxe spray like Josh Rosebrook's Hydration Accelerator ($22) before moving onto an oil.
+Krinsky recommends starting the process with a luxe spray like Josh Rosebrook's Hydration Accelerator ($44) before moving on to an oil.
 She typically applies around six drops, although it depends on the day and client.
 "I take three to five minutes to massage the oil from the hairline to the collarbones.
 It's amazing what that alone can do for your complexion!
 My favorites are Drunk Elephant Virgin Marula Antioxidant Oil ($72), Eve Lom Radiance Face Oil ($80), and the Josh Rosebrook Herbal Infusion Oil ($44)," she says.